latexjs/latexjs/README.md

 - MacTeX (macOS)
 - TeXLive (Linux)

 These distributions have installers, and the way they need to be installed is platform specific.
-In general they are large monolithic downloads, and are a bit of a pain to keep up to date.
+In general they are large monolithic downloads, and are a bit of a pain to keep up to date. `Latexjs` provides a simpler solution that works the same on any platform.

+A particularly compelling use case is using `Latexjs` within an [Electron](https://electron.atom.io/) app, where an up to date version of `node` is guaranteed to be available.

 #### Benchmarks